 Starts the Editing Mode.
 Once in the Editing Mode, active tracing is disabled, and objects can be selected and altered using the features of the Editing Mode.
-For more information, please see Selecting and Acting on Objects on page 82.
+For more information, please see Selecting objects.

 Select All Objects

 Starts the Editing mode and selects all objects on screen for editing.